MW 20x1.5 / N38 - neodymium magnet

 - In other words, thanks to the glossy nickel, gold, or silver finish, the element gains an aesthetic appearance,

-- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+- Wide application in modern technologies – are utilized in computer drives, electric motors, medical equipment and very highly developed apparatuses.

 Disadvantages of neodymium magnets: